Nonprofit Payment Processing| Key Concepts for Fundraising

 Many payment processors offer their own page to donors in order to capture the payment directly.
 This option, while functional, may be discouraging or off-putting to donors and nonprofits alike for several reasons:

-The third-party website may not push donor information back to the nonprofit, which severely inhibits the ability of the nonprofit to follow donor activity, collect contact information, and accurate track donor retention analytics.
+- The third-party website may not push donor information back to the nonprofit, which severely inhibits the ability of the nonprofit to follow donor activity, collect contact information, and accurately track donor retention analytics.

 The payment processor doesn’t have anything to do with the front end or user-facing aspect of the donation page.
 Instead, it handles the behind-the-scenes transactions.